umsmin/GravityTDS/README.md

 gravityTds.getVoltage();

-The sample gives now more informations on serial interface
+The sample gives more informations on serial interface